 Weight training has tons of benefits and every person should do at least some kind of physical activity.
 Weight training is good for blood pressure, insulin sensitivity, brain function (by increasing brain derived neurotrophic factor (BDNF)), hormones, detoxification, muscle coordination & balance, mood & well-being, cardiovascular health, etc… Weight training is also potent anti-anxiety and decreases resting cortisol in men (R, R).
 It also increases beta-endorphins (natural pain killers which are great against depression) and dopamine, which increases mental clarity, ambition, enthusiasm, drive, focus, etc…

 #17 Bright light

 Bright light, such as sunlight, significantly lowers cortisol, whereas dim light, such as candlelight, had no effect on cortisol (R).
-Sunlight is also known to increase dopamine, feelings of well-being, elevate brain fog and just refreshes the mind.
+Sunlight is also known to increase dopamine, feelings of well-being, elevate brain fog and just refresh the mind.
 Sunlight is also a powerful anti-bacterial and anti-viral.

 Getting sunlight on your eyeballs first thing when you wake up is the best way to help entrain your circadian rhythm so that you wake up with more energy and actually go to bed tired.

 Cortisol is secreted to deal with inflammation, but it also suppresses the immune system.
 A suppressed immune system can lead to a whole lot of other issues which we do not want.
 DHEA, on the other hand, is also anti-inflammatory by stimulating the immune system and would be a much greater option for lowering inflammation than boosting cortisol.

 Other anti-inflammatory substances like aspirin can also help to lower cortisol and increase DHEA and testosterone.